 - The ticket subject was changed, so you cannot find it when searching for its old subject. → Try searching for the ticket number instead. - The Quick Search returns too many results, so your ticket is not included in the result list.
 This may happen because the number of results in the Quick Search is limited. - → Narrow down the search by entering more characters or use the Detailed Search. - You do not have the necessary permissions to view the ticket.
-This may happen when a ticket was moved to another queue for which you lack read permissions or if the main customer was changed to a customer from a customer group for which you lack read permissions. → Contact your CM administrator who can grant you the required permissions (if this is - → Contact your CM administrator who can grant you the required permissions (if this is allowed). - You applied a customer group filter in the main menu to display only the selected customer group.
-If the ticket's main customer belongs to another customer group, you do not find it using the search functions. - → Select All customer groups in the customer group filter. - The ticket has been deleted from the CM system.
+This may happen when a ticket was moved to another queue for which you lack read permissions or if the main customer was changed to a customer from a customer group for which you lack read permissions. → Contact your CM administrator who can grant you the required permissions (if this is - You applied a customer group filter in the main menu to display only the selected customer group.
+If the ticket's main customer belongs to another customer group, you do not find it using the search functions. - ightarrow Select All customer groups in the customer group filter. - The ticket has been deleted from the CM system.